7+ Times Avi Yemini consorted with Neo-Nazis

 Avi Yemini, as useful idiot of the far-right, consorts with Nazis, but this is not nearly as chilling as the movement that has propelled him into the limelight, or the story arc of fascist ascendency.

+Somewhere along the line Erikson developed a fondness for Avi Yemini, far-right Jews and Israel, and ditched some of the Hitler enthusiasm.
 Erikson has bounced between various neo-Nazi outfits for about 16 years, including Combat 18, Nationalist Alternative, United Patriots Front, and dozens of smaller one-man operations masquerading as serious organisers.
 During that time he received a non-custodial sentence for harassing a local Melbourne rabbi, having abused him over the phone (Dec, 2012) saying “Give me the money Jew or else I will get you”.

 Erikson claims (in as much as his claims are worth anything) that he was asked to help dispose of the body of Vietnamese international student Minh Dương – beaten so close to death that the brick that was used was broken in half – by the boneheads Erikson was knocking around with at the time, the Crazy White Boys.

 Below is Erikson with Jim Saleam (see bonus! notes at bottom of page for more on Saleam) in a United Patriots Front & the neo-Nazi Australia First Party cross-promotional video from June 2015, which gives a strong sense of the political space the UPF were trying to establish themselves in: